 Vacuum infusion, or resin infusion, has a unique set-up within the vacuum bag.
 As noted, layers of fabric are secured without the presence of resin.
 Once infusion begins, resin enters the laminate at a given point and requires flow media to deliver it across the surface of the laminate.

-Flow media is placed either between the reinforcement and the bag, or in between layers of reinforcement.
+Flow media is placed between the reinforcement and the bag or between layers of reinforcement.
 In fact, in some cases, flow media becomes part of your laminate.
 At FibreGlast.com, we carry flow media in a variety of formats:

-- Lantor Soric® is the most conformable of flow media in our selection.
-It's available in both 2 mm and 3 mm thicknesses.
+• Lantor Soric® is the most conformable of flow media in our selection.
+It's available in both 2 mm (about 0.08 in) and 3 mm (about 0.12 in) thicknesses.

 All of the flow media at FibreGlast.com are compatible with all the resins on our website, including epoxy, vinyl ester, and polyester.